Psychonautics: Works and notable figures

 Works such as Confessions of an English Opium-Eater by Thomas De Quincey, The Hasheesh Eater by Fitz Hugh Ludlow, and On Hashish by Walter Benjamin have psychonautic elements insofar as they explore human and drug-induced experiences.
 They may be considered precursors to psychonautic literature, but they are not psychonautic works in their own right.

 One of the best known psychonautic works is Aldous Huxley's The Doors of Perception, which recounts his experience after taking 400mg of mescaline.
 The American physician, neuroscientist, psychoanalyst, philosopher, writer and inventor John C. Lilly was a well-known psychonaut.
 Lilly was interested in the nature of consciousness and, amongst other techniques, he used isolation tanks in his research.

 Ken Kesey is an author well-known for accounts of his experimentation with psychedelic drugs.
 Philosophical- and Science-fiction author Philip K. Dick has also been described as a psychonaut for several of his works such as The Three Stigmata of Palmer Eldritch.

 Another influential figure is the psychologist and writer Timothy Leary.
 Leary is known for controversial talks and research on the subject; he wrote several books including The Psychedelic Experience.
 Another widely known name is that of American philosopher, ethnobotanist, lecturer, and author Terence McKenna.
 McKenna spoke and wrote about subjects including psychedelic drugs, plant-based entheogens, shamanism, metaphysics, alchemy, language, culture, technology, and the theoretical origins of human consciousness.

+In the early 21st century, ayahuasca practice in the Amazon became increasingly linked to psychonautic exploration.
+Hamilton Souther, an American ayahuasquero, is known for his work with ayahuasca at Blue Morpho in Peru, gaining recognition through international media coverage and later for his books describing his apprenticeship in Amazonian shamanism.

+American philosopher and neuroscientist Sam Harris has extensively discussed and written about the spiritual properties of psychedelics, notably in the 2014 book Waking Up: A Guide to Spirituality Without Religion.

 Among the most influential figures are undoubtedly Alexander Shulgin and Ann Shulgin who together authored PiHKAL and TiHKAL, a pair of books which contain fictionalized autobiographies and detailed notes on over 230 psychoactive compounds.
 Some present-day psychonauts refer to themselves as "Shulginists" to denote a belief in the principles they identify in Shulgins' work.